StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 • Fully managed accounts

 IPO Centre: Questrade also provides the IPO Centre as a web portal for investors seeking early notification of upcoming listings via email subscription to its IPO Bulletin newsletter.
-We like how open IPO opportunities are listed within Questrade’s IPO Centre web portal, where you can sort between offerings when considering investing in an initial public offering, in case you miss an email notification or just want to browse available offerings.
+I like how open IPO opportunities are listed within Questrade’s IPO Centre web portal, where you can sort between offerings when considering investing in an initial public offering, in case you miss an email notification or just want to browse available offerings.
 Note: The minimum investment amount per IPO is $5,000.

 Final thoughts

 Questrade provides a well-rounded trading experience with five trading platforms to satisfy both casual and active traders (even more, if you count their forex trading capabilities).
-We also appreciate Questrade’s transparent and competitive pricing along with a wide array of investment options and a growing library of investor education content.
+I also appreciate Questrade’s transparent and competitive pricing along with a wide array of investment options and a growing library of investor education content.

 What is Questrade?